varnerlab/CellFreeModelGenerationKit/docs/src/model_generation.md

 ## VFF File Structure

-``CellFreeModelGenerationKit.jl`` transforms a structured text file into cell free model code. ``CellFreeModelGenerationKit.jl`` text files consist of delimited record types organized into five sections BIO-TYPE-PREFIXES, TXTL-SEQUENCE, METABOLISM, SPECIES_BOUNDS and GRN.
-Lines beginning with ``//`` are excluded by default.
-This can be modified by passing ``strip_comments = false`` to the ``read_model_document`` method.
+`CellFreeModelGenerationKit.jl` transforms a structured text file into cell free model code. `CellFreeModelGenerationKit.jl` text files consist of delimited record types organized into five sections BIO-TYPE-PREFIXES, TXTL-SEQUENCE, METABOLISM, SPECIES-BOUNDS and GRN.
+Lines beginning with `//` are comments which are excluded by default.
+This can be modified by passing `strip_comments = false` to the `read_model_document` method.

 ### BIO-TYPE-PREFIXES section